05.20.24 | Leader Development, Congregational Development, Discipleship Formation

 Q: About how much time a week/month will a church be asked to commit to the 10-month Catalyst Initiative?

-A: The initiative includes three 1-day retreats, one congregational Bible study and 5 online, interactive learning sprints.
-These sprints happen over a two week period to allow people ample time to complete the assignments around their own schedule.
-The various experiences always include a practice that participants seek to implement within the congregation.
-We estimate approximately 6-8 hours a month of time from May 2021-2022 with the exception of July and August where the only activity is a weekly 1-hour Bible study.
+A: The initiative includes one onsite kickoff meeting at your church, three 1-day retreats and 5 online, interactive online module.
+These modules happen over a two week period to allow people ample time to complete the assignments around their own schedule.
+Each module always includes a practice that participants implement within the congregation.
+We estimate approximately 6-8 hours a month of time with the exception of December.

 Q: What is the cost to participate in the Catalyst Initiative?

-A: Thanks to our Thriving Congregations grant from Lilly Foundation, Inc., there is no financial cost for churches to participate.
+A: Thanks to our Thriving Congregations grant from Lilly Foundation, Inc., there is no financial cost for Baltimore-Washington and Peninsula-Delaware churches to participate.